What is a NOT Gate?

-NOT gate is a logical gate which only inverts the input digital signal.
-This is why, a NOT gate sometimes is referred as inverter.
-A NOT gate always have high or logical 1 output when its input is low or logical 0.
-On the other hand a logical NOT gate always have low or logical 0 output when input is high or logical 1.
-The logical symbol of a NOT gate is shown below,
+A NOT gate is a logic gate that inverts the digital input signal.
+For this reason, a NOT gate is sometimes is referred to as an inverter (not to be confused with a power inverter).
+A NOT gate always has high (logical 1) output when its input is low (logical 0).
+Conversely, a logical NOT gate always has low (logical 0) output when the input is high (logical 1).
+The logical symbol for a NOT gate is shown below: